 Emotionally Focused Therapy (EFT) is a highly documented method of repairing romantic relationships.
 EFT is based on an attachment perspective of adult intimacy.
 It has been found to be effective when used in couple therapy13.

 It can be frustrating if your partner has an avoidant attachment style.
-They may deny having a problem or refuse to seek treatment.
+An avoidantly attached spouse may deny having a problem or refuse to seek treatment.

-Counseling can help them explore ways to create a closer relationship and rebuild a secure attachment bond with others.
+Counseling can help them explore ways to create closer relationships and rebuild a secure attachment bond with others.

 - 1.Ainsworth MDS, Blehar MC, Waters E, Wall SN.
 Patterns of Attachment.
 Psychology Press; 2015. doi:10.4324/9780203758045